-- Greater interactive review both for the Investigational Device Exemption and Premarket Approval application; - Greater reliance on post-market vs. pre-market data collection and greater acceptance of uncertainty in the benefit-risk profile at the time of approval; - Priority review (i.e., review of the submission is placed at the top of the review queue and receives additional review resources); and, - Senior FDA management involvement and assignment of a cross-disciplinary case manager.
+- · Greater interactive review both for the Investigational Device Exemption and Premarket Approval application; - · Greater reliance on post-market vs. pre-market data collection and greater acceptance of uncertainty in the benefit-risk profile at the time of approval; - · Priority review (i.e., review of the submission is placed at the top of the review queue and receives additional review resources); and, - Senior FDA management involvement and assignment of a cross-disciplinary case manager.

 We expect that inclusion in the Breakthrough Devices Program may shorten the timeline required to bring the Orion to market as a commercial product.
 We also are currently evaluating our pivotal trial design for Orion and expect to reach consensus with the FDA on design specifics during 2019.
 Major elements of our clinical trial design include the number of patients, study duration, and the endpoints suitable for assessing visual function, functional vision and quality of life.
-While negotiations with the FDA are ongoing, we believe the study design will require a minimum sample population of 30 subjects with at least six months of follow-up data for each patient prior to submittal of a premarket (PMA) application.
+While negotiations with the FDA are ongoing, we are evaluating two different paths for Orion.
+The first path is a Premarket Approval, or PMA, track.
+The projected start of the pivotal trial is still not determined pending resolution of various aspects of the pivotal study and post approval requirements.
+Depending on the timing of the PMA study, it is possible that we would expand our Early Feasibility Study in order to collect additional data before proceeding to a pivotal trial.
+The second path would involve first obtaining a Humanitarian Device Exemption, or HDE, approval followed by PMA approval.
+This path would become preferable if the PMA requirements push the start of the PMA study too far into the future.
+Given an HDE path is typically less rigorous than a PMA path, we believe that we could start an HDE study much sooner than a PMA study.
+In parallel to seeking an HDE approval, we would continue negotiations with the Agency as well as preparations to start a PMA study.